Thinking About Invisalign? Here’s What Makes It Different at Landmark Dental

 The Solution

 Root canal treatment removes the infected tissue from inside the tooth, cleans the area, and seals it to prevent further problems.
-In most cases, a crown is placed afterwards to strengthen the tooth.
+In most cases, a dental crown is placed afterwards to strengthen and protect the treated tooth for long-term function.

 The Cost